bavc/qctools/docs/filter_descriptions.md

 ## Entropy Diff {#entropy-diff}

 Plots the frame-to-frame difference in the graylevel entropy in the histogram of each color channel of the video frames.
 Incoherancy in plotted values may help indicate a damaged digital tape source (such as scratched D5 tape) or highlight digital manipulation of the image.
 The values should correspond to chaos or discontinuity in the histogram plot.

+## Blockiness {#blockiness}

+Measures the blockiness of the frame using the default settings of libavfilter's [blockdetect filter](https://ffmpeg.org/ffmpeg-filters.html#blockdetect-1]).

+## Blurriness {#blurriness}

+Measures the blurriness of the frame using the default settings of libavfilter's [blurdetect filter](https://ffmpeg.org/ffmpeg-filters.html#blurdetect-1]).

 ## Audio